 Familywareham will only keep your data for as long as we only use it for the purpose we obtained it for and if the owner of the data agrees.

 What rights you have over your data

-During the last 24 years we have received queries and challenges about the accuracy and provenance of our research.
+During the last 25 years we have received queries and challenges about the accuracy and provenance of our research.
 We strive to ensure that our information is accurate from its source and that each source is a recognised-valid and formerly executed record.

-If anyone has a point to make, a challenge or enquiry etc. please contact us in a positive manner and we will gladly check our source(s) for errors, omissions etc. and discuss the issue, however we request that if you do contact us with a challenge, please ensure you provide supporting evidence and reasoning.
+If anyone has a point to make, a challenge or enquiry etc. please contact us in a positive manner and we will gladly check our source(s) for errors, omissions etc. and discuss the issue, however we request that if you do contact us with a challenge, please ensure you provide the source, supporting evidence and your reasoning.

 We are not here to prove other researchers work is incorrect.
 If ‘you’ see something you wish to challenge, just contact us and explain your reasoning.
 We are not about trying to be the one and only source of information about Warehams etc..
 We offer open and constructive discussion and teamwork.
 So, good luck with your own research.